taspinar/twitterscraper/README.rst

 2.2.3 Examples of scraping user pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also scraped all tweets written by retweetet by a specific user.
-This can be done by adding the ``-u / --user`` argument to the query, which should be the profile username.
-This does not work in combination with ``-p``, ``-bd``, or ``-ed`` but it is the only way to scrape for retweets.
+This can be done by adding the boolean argument ``-u / --user`` argument to the query.
+If this argument is used, the query should be equal to the username.

 Here is an example of scraping a specific user:

 ``twitterscraper realDonaldTrump -u -o tweets_username.json``

+This does not work in combination with ``-p``, ``-bd``, or ``-ed`` but it is the only way to scrape for retweets.

 2.3 From within Python